 Naming Laws:

-• Just like the UK, the US also has very few rules when it comes to naming babies.
+- The US is generally flexible about naming laws.
 It is left to the parents to name their children, upheld by the Due Process Clause of the Fourteenth Amendment and the Free Speech Clause of the First Amendment.

 Banned Baby Names: